-Contingency / Situational Theories
+Contingency Theories

 The premise of this approach is that, different situations demand different kinds of leadership as opined by Northouse (2007).
 The model suggests that there is no universally acceptable style of leadership.
-A particular examination of situational approach theories began in the late 1960s by Hersey and Blanchard and Redden.
+A particular style may prove valid in one situation yet ineffective in another.
+Serious examination of situational approach theories began in the late 1960s by Hersey and Blanchard and Redden.
 Situational approaches continued to be revised from 1970s through the 1990s.
 One of these path-goal theories examines how leaders use employee motivation to enhance performance and satisfaction.
 Another approach of contingency theory focuses on the match between the leader's style and specific situational variables (Rowe, 2007).